mysuperlink/Javascript-concepts/README.md

         How many comparisons are made ?
         How many swaps are made ?
 [Mostly in sorting]

-What is destructuring in JS
+What is export default vs export name in JS
-    When you export multiple classes in one file its called destructuring
+    When you export multiple classes in one file its called export name
     Eg:
         export class ABC {}
         export class DEF{}